 Did you know:

-5. If you require medical services after hours or on the weekend, most clinics have an after-hours phone service who may connect you to the provider on call.
+5. If you require medical services after hours or on the weekend, most clinics have an after-hours phone service that may connect you to the provider on call.

 Virtual Services Instead of On-site Services Can Also Save You Time and Money